Qualysec

 Why is Multi-Cloud Security Important?

-Multi cloud security services are not an option anymore, but a business reality.
-By diversifying to different providers, organisations are able to maximise their costs, use the best-in-class services, and minimise vendor lock-in.
+Multi-cloud security services are not an option anymore, but a business reality.
+By diversifying to different providers, organizations are able to maximize their costs, use the best-in-class services, and minimize vendor lock-in.

-- Ensuring compliance.
-German and EU businesses should show compliance to GDPR and industry-related requirements.
+• Ensuring compliance.
+German and EU businesses should show compliance with GDPR and industry-related requirements.
 Lack of coherent treatment of security results in a hard time demonstrating compliance during the audits.

 Discover Your Cloud Security Gaps Today – Assess how secure your multi-cloud environment is and protect your data from cyber threats.